-- 1. On the menu bar go to Batch -> Apply Watermark to a Batch - 2.
+- 1. On the menu bar go to Batch > Comments > Flatten All Comments - 2.
 Set the options for the batch process.
-Additional details for each of the settings are available below. - Select an existing profile from the drop down, click on Add to create a new one, or click on Edit to modify an existing profile - Using the File List select the files that need to be processed - Set the destination settings for the processed batch files - If needed, set any open passwords to be attempted when processing files - 3.
+Additional details for each of the settings are available below. - Using the File List select the files that need to be processed - Set the destination settings for the processed batch files - If needed, set any open passwords to be attempted when processing files - 3.
 Once all of the settings are complete, click on Start... to begin the batch process.

-Batch Watermark Settings
+Batch Flatten All Comments Settings